omahacodeschool/ruby-prompt__conditionals/lib/conditionals.md

     Example: If I am hungry, then I will eat food, otherwise I will not eat food.

-The 'am' acts as the conditional '=='.
+The 'am' acts as the conditional.
 The 'if', 'then', and 'otherwise(else)' are the instructions.
 Whether I am hungry or I am in any other state besides hungry is the input.
 The output is either that I will eat food or I will not eat food.